whs-dot-hk/hive-group/README.md

   ...
 } @ a:
 {}
-// (cell.groups.philippines.diskoConfigurations a)
+// (cell.groups.delmonte.diskoConfigurations a)
-// (cell.groups.other.diskoConfigurations a)
+// (cell.groups.dole.diskoConfigurations a)

 # comb/banana/hardwareProfiles.nix